We've independently reviewed this article to make sure it's as accurate as we can make it.

-Which is better, blower or fan?
-Blowers provide more powerful and direct airflow – great for workshops or drying tasks.
-Fans are cheaper to run – they’re more suited to cooling and ventilating a larger area.
-Use an air blower to target a small space, or a fan for cooling/ventilating a wider area.
+An air blower provides more powerful direct airflow than a fan and is great for workshops or drying tasks.
+Fans are cheaper to run and suited to cooling and ventilating larger areas.
+Use an air blower to target a small space or a fan for cooling and ventilating a wide room.

 But there’s more detail than that.
 Read on for explanations, comparisons, and recommendations.